Everyone Deserves A Fresh Start

 Notify the other parent as early as possible

 Even when your custody order does not require advance notice, the court still expects you to act reasonably and communicate major plans early.
-Let the other parent know your intended dates, destination and any key details they need, like your contact number, return date or lodging information.
+Let the other parent know your intended dates, the destination and any key details they need, like your contact number, return date or lodging information.
 When you share these details up front, you avoid misunderstandings and keep both sides focused on the child, not the calendar.

 Put any changes or agreements in writing